ajsmit/R_courses/content/quantecol/chapters/02b-biodiversity.md

 ### Unimodal species response

-The **unimodal** model is an idealised species reponse curve (visualised as a coenocline) where a species has only one mode of abundance.
-The unimodel model offers a convenient heuristic tool for understanding how species can become structured along environmental gradients.
+The **unimodal** model is an idealised species response curve (visualised as a coenocline) where a species has only one mode of abundance.
+The unimodal model offers a convenient heuristic tool for understanding how species can become structured along environmental gradients.
 In this type of species response curve the species has one optimal environmental condition where it is most abundant (fewest ecophysiological and ecological stressors).
 If any aspect of the environment is suboptimal (greater or lesser than the optimum), the species will perform more poorly and it will have a lower abundance.

 The R package **coenocliner** implements the unimodal (and also a beta response model, not covered in the module).
 Please see the implementation of [**coenocliner** by Gavin Simpson](https://fromthebottomoftheheap.net/2014/07/31/simulating-species-abundance-data-with-the-coenocliner-package/), the author of the package.
 Download and install the package, and play around with its functionality in order to gain deeper insight into how gradients can structure communities (i.e., sort species).

 ## Macroecological patterns

-We have seen the distribution of one or several species along gradients, but lets extend the view to ecological patterns and the ecological processes that structure the communities -- sometimes we will see reference to 'community assembly processes' to desribe how species are structured into communities.
+We have seen the distribution of one or several species along gradients, but lets extend the view to ecological patterns and the ecological processes that structure the communities---sometimes we will see reference to 'community assembly processes' to describe how species are structured into communities.
 Let's develop views that are based on all the information contained in the species tables, i.e. abundance, the number of sites, and the diversity of the biota.
 This deeper view is not necessarily captured if we limit our toolkit to species response curves (but they are certainly also counted, below).

 Some of you will be familiar with the paper by Shade et al. (2018).
 Several kinds of ecological patterns are mentioned in the paper, and they can be derived from a species table with abundance data (but *not* presence-absence data!) such as this mites dataset used extensively in the Numerical Ecology with R book: